timothyjward/osgi.enroute.site/resources.md

 Each OSGi Alliance Specification is accompanied by a Reference Implementation and an associated Conformance Test suite.
 These resources maintained by the OSGi Alliance Members: [OSGi Specification Implementations](https://en.wikipedia.org/wiki/OSGi_Specification_Implementations) lists implementations of released Specifications.

-## R7 Examples

-The following resources provide additional examples and tutorials.
-Development toolchains may vary relative to that used by enRoute.

-* [Paremus Service Fabric](https://docs.paremus.com) - a set of distributed enRoute style examples running upon the Service Fabric: an OSGi Enabled Cloud platform.

 ## OSGi Toolchains

 The following resources provide further information and guidance on developing with OSGi.